code-star/circleci-scala-sbt-git/README.md

 [Scala](http://www.scala-lang.org), [SBT](http://www.scala-sbt.org) and [Git](https://git-scm.com/) container.

+**Note**: Since the beginning of this docker image CircleCI has published [a OpenJDK image with sbt included](https://circleci.com/docs/2.0/circleci-images/#openjdk).
+This is a reasonable default image to use.

 This image can be build Scala projects on CircleCI v2, but is generic and not tied to CircleCI.

-Using this image over [the default recommendation](https://circleci.com/blog/migrating-your-scala-sbt-schema-from-circleci-1-0-to-circleci-2-0/) has several advantages:

-* Your config.xml remains small
-* The correct version of Scala and SBT does not have to be downloaded/cached, it is contained within the container
+Using this image over [CircleCI's openJDK image](https://circleci.com/docs/2.0/circleci-images/#openjdk) has the advantage that the correct version of Scala and SBT does not have to be downloaded/cached, it is contained within the container.
+This comes at the disadvantage of hardcoding the SBT and Scala version in the tag.

 ## Base Docker Image ##